TOD-theses/traces_analyzer/docs/metadata_extraction.md

     We currently ignore, that the effects of a transaction can be reverted, either due an exceptional halt (out of gas, invalid instruction, etc.) or a normal halt (`RETURN`, `REVERT`, `STOP`, `SELFDESTRUCT`).
 For instance, even if a LOG statement is part of a trace, it can still be reverted.
 How should we handle this?
 Maybe as a `CallFrame.reverted` flag?

-## Planned implementation
+## Traces preprocessing

-### Traces data
+### Traces input

+As inputs we take the execution traces from the transactions.
+These are based on the non-finalized [EIP-3155](https://eips.ethereum.org/EIPS/eip-3155) EVM trace specification.

+!!! note

+    We require the "pc", "op", "stack" and "depth" fields.
+For deeper analysis, the "memory" field should also be present, eg to identify the CALL input.

-Here is an example for one event of an executed SLOAD instruction:
+Here is an example trace for an SLOAD instruction:

 ```json
 {